Dictation9/ChastiPi/README.md

    - Navigate to `http://your-pi-ip:5000`
    - Example: `http://192.168.1.100:5000`
    - Use the navigation to switch between Device Dashboard and System Monitor
+   - For keyholder access, click "👑 Keyholder Access" and use default credentials:
+     - Username: `keyholder`
+     - Password: `secure123`

 ## Updates